tokio-rs/website/content/tokio/tutorial/index.md

 you can handle a connection due to latency, so the only way to scale is to handle many connections at once.
-With the async/await language feature, increasing the number of concurrent operations becomes incredibly cheap, allowing you to scale the number of tasks massively.
+With the async/await language feature, increasing the number of concurrent operations becomes incredibly cheap, allowing you to scale to a large number of concurrent tasks.

 ## Reliable